 While families tend to choose the 10:00 service, people of all ages are welcome at both service, and children and youth participate as acolytes, lectors, and in other ways.

 For younger children, we offer Wiggle 'n Worship during the lessons and sermon at the 10:00 service.
 During this time, children hear a lesson told at their level, pray, and sing child-friendly songs.
 They join us again for Communion.
-There is also a nursery for children aged four and under if parents wish to utilize it.
 Children are always welcome in church!

 Whether you receive Communion or prefer not to, all people of any age, faith, or tradition are welcome at the Altar during Communion.
 Whatever choice you make will be respected and you will not stand out regardless of choice.